jofas/blog/content/002-first-time-running/index.md

 summary = "I went running for the first time in eight years.
 This is what happened"
 +++

+This is a tale of human foolishness and does not contain an ounce of wisdom.
 Last week I went running for the first time.
 Well, not for the first time ever, but for the first time in a really long time.
-A time span so long that it warrants a slightly more sensational title in my humble opinion, though neither "Going Running for the First Time" nor "Going Running for the First Time in a Really Long Time" are particularly sensational and arousing; really, why the hell are you reading this?
+A time frame so long that it warrants a slightly more sensational title in my humble opinion, though neither "Going Running for the First Time" nor "Going Running for the First Time in a Really Long Time" are particularly sensational or arousing.
-I think the last time I went for a run&mdash;it was so long ago that I can't even remember exactly when&mdash;was around the time I had the written exams for my Abitur (German A-levels).
-That was in April or May 2015, so pretty much exactly eight years ago.
+I think the last time I went for a run&mdash;it was so long ago that I can't even remember exactly when&mdash;was in the early summer months of 2015, pretty much exactly eight years ago.
 Long enough for the bad memories to cease their hunting.
 Long enough to forget the suffering.
 Long enough to get weary, let down my guard and fall prey to the sweetly venomous words of ~~Lucifer~~ my obviously masochist friends.
 Certainly time has corroded my defenses and opened the door for new painful memories to arise.
-Which they did.
-To properly process them I wrote this hopefully slightly entertaining story that does not contain an ounce of wisdom, advice or anything else valuable that you could apply to your own life.
-I just can't help myself but to find human foolishness endlessly amusing.
-Which is probably why God gave me so much of it.

 You&mdash;probably a responsible adult with working instincts and the healthy ability to assess your own skills and abilities with accuracy&mdash;may be asking yourself right now: what is he talking about, running isn't so bad?
 Running is not bad at all and it can be a very healthy and rewarding endeavour.
-After all, our bodies are build to run.
+After all, we were born to run [TODO: citation].
 But, as you might have guessed by now, I'm not a responsible adult with working instincts and the healthy ability to assess my own skills and abilities with accuracy.